apache/flink/docs/content/docs/concepts/glossary.md

 store that keeps its working state on disk, and the other is heap-based that keeps its working state in memory, on the Java heap.

+#### Stream

+This is a concept describing a continuous flow of data (generated by various sources) that is fed into stream processing systems to be processed and analyzed in real time.
+It consists of a series of data elements ordered in time.

+[DataStream](#flink-datastream) is the representation of this concept inside Flink's DataStream API and Table API.

 #### Stream Barriers

 A core element of Flink's distributed snapshotting.
 Stream barriers are injected into the [DataStream](#datastream)